MikeQin/snake-go-game/README.md

 ### Game Loop and Input:

 * The game updates continuously in a loop.
 The update function checks for collisions with the walls, itself, and food.
-* Input is handled in a goroutine that listens for "w", "a", "s", and "d" for movement.
+* Input is handled in a goroutine that listens for "up", "down", "left", and "right" keys for movement.

 ### Screen Rendering: